-• Three streams feed into Waimanalo Bay.
-Puha, the old name for Waimānalo Stream, was formerly used for the traditional Hawaiian sport of pu'e wail (agitated water).
-Inoa'ole Stream (Unnamed Stream) is the second stream that flows intermittently.
-The last intermittent stream, presently called "the ditch," runs through Hawaiian Homelands, but was once called Muliwaiolena.
+• Three streams feed into Waimānalo Bay.
+Puha, the old name for Waimānalo Stream, was formerly used for the traditional Hawaiian sport of pu'e wai (agitated water).
+Inoa'ole Stream (Unnamed Stream) is the second "stream" that flows intermittently; Inoa'ole is not a natural stream, but rather a drainage that was constructed as a result of sugarcane cultivation in the area.
+The last intermittent stream, presently called "the ditch," runs through Hawaiian Homelands, but was once

-The streams in Waimānalo suffer from poor circulation due to extensive plant growth, lack of water, and trash dumping.
+• The streams in Waimānalo suffer from poor circulation due to extensive plant growth, lack of water, and trash dumping.
 The primary source of pollutants entering Waimānalo streams appears to be from agriculture land uses rather than from urban land uses, causing algal blooms in the waters.